You can never be prepared for grief, yet Jesus is acquainted with grief and able to comfort and help you to move forward each day.

 It always seems impossible that celebrities will die.
 Yet they do.

 It seems improbable that blogging friends will pass.
-Yet my friend, Mandy Kelly passed in a house fire this year.
+Yet my friend, Mandy Kelly passed in a house fire.

 But . . .